thetizzo/git-cop/README.md

 - Avoid checking in development-specific configuration files (add to `.gitignore` instead).
 - Avoid checking in sensitive information (i.e. security keys, passphrases, etc).
 - Avoid "WIP" (a.k.a.
 "Work in Progress") commits and/or code review labels.
-Be confident with your code and collegues' time.
+Be confident with your code and colleagues' time.
 Use branches, stashes, etc. instead -- share a link to a feature branch diff if you have questions/concerns during development.
 - Avoid using [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This practice leads to complicated project cloning, deployments, maintenance, etc. Use separate repositories to